B♭ (musical note)

 When calculated in equal temperament with a reference of A above middle C as 440 Hz, the frequency of the B♭ above middle C is approximately 466.164 Hz.
-See pitch (music) for a discussion of historical variations in frequency.
+See musical pitch for a discussion of historical variations in frequency.

-While orchestras tune to an A provided by the oboist, wind ensembles usually tune to a B-flat provided by a tuba, horn, or clarinet.
+While orchestras tune to an A provided by the oboist, wind ensembles usually tune to a B-flat.

-In Germany, Russia, Poland and Scandinavia, this pitch is designated B, with 'H' used to designate the B-natural.
+In Germany, Russia, Poland, Scandinavia and Slovakia this pitch is designated B, with 'H' used to designate the B-natural.
 Since the 1990s, B-flat is often denoted Bb or "Bess" instead of B in Swedish music textbooks.
-Natural B is called B by Swedish jazz and pop musicians, but still denoted H in classical music.
-See B (musical note) and Musical note#Note names and their history for explanations.
+Natural B is called "B" by Swedish jazz and pop musicians, but is still denoted H in classical music.
+See B (musical note) and Note names and their history for explanations.